TheBeruriahIncident/leafbyte/README.md

 # LeafByte

-LeafByte is an in-development iOS/Android app to allow scientists to measure herbivory.
+LeafByte is a mobile app to allow scientists to measure herbivory.
+The iOS app is complete (available soon on the App Store).
+The Android app is still in development.